fastrgv/AdaVenture/README.md

 Note that regression testing of these controller functions has not been done for quite a while.
 Any volunteers?

 ------------------------------------------------------------
-### controller settings
+### Controller settings
 If the need arises, copy the file "default_settings.txt" to "./data/settings.txt".
 Then you can manually edit the floats that define the sensitivity for mouse, keyboard, gamepad & joystick, as well as forward speed of the avatar.
+The file contains 5 numbers

+* ForwardSpeed
+* MouseSlewSpeed
+* KeyboardSlewSpeed
+* GamepadSlewSpeed
+* JoystickSlewSpeed

+whose values are defaulted to 1.0 but should most likely be between 0.5 and 2.0

 ------------------------------------------------------------